rastegarpanah/rastegarpanah.github.io/_pages/about.md

   - /about.html
 ---

-I am a data scientist passionate about monitoring and explainability of machine learning systems, and building trustworthy data-driven models.
+I am a data scientist passionate about monitoring and explainability of machine learning systems.
-In recent years, I have been working on developing tools and measures for issues surrounding fairness, privacy, and explainability in ML.
+In recent years, I have been working on building trustworthy data-driven models and developing tools and measures for issues surrounding fairness, privacy, and explainability in ML.

 I received a PhD in computer science from [Boston University](https://www.bu.edu/cs/), where my advisor was Professor [Mark Crovella](https://www.cs.bu.edu/fac/crovella/).